Amy Benner, PharmD, BCPS

 Dawn Saro, PharmD, is a graduate of Wilkes University School of Pharmacy.
 Dr. Saro has over 15 years of experience in many aspects of Pharmacy practice including pediatrics, home infusion, project management and holds a Green Belt Certification in Lean principles.
 In her current role as Pharmacy Manager, Dawn operationalizes various aspects of Pharmacy from supervising personnel, sterile compounding practices, inventory management, pharmacy technology, process improvement, and project management.
 She enjoys seeing the development of individuals as well as process improvements, both small and large.

-Donna Stecher, PharmD is a graduate of the University of the Sciences in Philadelphia and completed an ASHP accredited PGY1 Pharmacy Practice Residency at Albert Einstein Medical Center.
+Donna Stecher, PharmD, BCCCP is a graduate of the University of the Sciences in Philadelphia and completed an ASHP accredited PGY-1 Pharmacy Practice Residency at Albert Einstein Medical Center.
 Donna started her career at Main Line Health in 2007 as the clinical pharmacist at Lankenau Medical Center.
 Her areas of practice are critical care and kidney transplant.
 Donna is the residency preceptor for critical care.
-Outside of work, she enjoys spending time with her friends at family (including her dog, Bogey), cooking, and traveling.
+Outside of work, she enjoys spending time with her friends and family (including her dog, Mika), cooking, and traveling.

 Heather Troup, PharmD